Preserving Injectivity under Subgaussian Mappings and Its Application to Compressed Sensing: Introduction

 The contribution of this paper is twofold.
 The first main result, Theorem \ref{thm:S}, states that a certain property of an operator/dictionary can be preserved under a subgaussian random map, given that this map is projecting to a dimension that is on the order of the square of the Gaussian width of certain set.
 It is not a coincidence that we study this preservability since the problem we wish to solve has this flavor.
 However, this could potentially be used to analyze other properties of compressed sensing matrices, or even beyond the scope of sparse analysis.
 Our second main result is the application of Theorem \ref{thm:S} to the null space property, thus solving (*).
 Specifically, Theorem \ref{thm:main} states if \(\vPhi \in \mathbb{R}^{m\times d} \) is a sensing matrix with independently drawn rows from a subgaussian distribution, \(\vD \in \mathbb{R}^{d \times n} \) satisfies the NSP, and the number of measurements \(m\) is on the order of $s\log(n/s)$, then \(\vPhi \vD \) also satisfies the NSP with high probability.
 Consequently, we get a recovery result stated in Corollary \ref{cor:main}, which is the first recovery result with only $s\log(n/s)$ subgaussian measurements that only requires the dictionary to be NSP.
 As far as the authors can tell, this is the first work on the $\ell_1$-synthesis algorithm with random measurements that only requires a minimal condition on $\vD$.

 The road map is as follows.
 In Section \ref{sec:prelims}, we provide the required preliminary material and notations that will be used throughout the paper.
 In Section \ref{sec:main}, we introduce our main results as described above and argue how they are essentially optimal.
 Furthermore, we obtain as a corollary a more suitable recovery guarantee for the \(\ell_1 \)-synthesis method.
-Also, the more specific cases that \(\vPhi \) has rows drawn independent from a multivariate normal distribution or where the row entries come from a standard Gaussian vector are given.
 We then provide the theory behind our results in Section \ref{sec:proofs}, as well as alternative estimates for the Gaussian width.
-Finally, we end with Section \ref{sec:gauss}, wherein we provide better estimates in the case that \(\vPhi \) is made up of Gaussian vectors.
+The more specific cases that \(\vPhi \) has rows drawn independent from a multivariate normal distribution is addressed in Section \ref{sec:gauss}, wherein we provide better estimates.
+Finally, we end with some conclusions and discussions.